boof/rack-esi/README.markdown

 # rack-esi

-Nokogiri based ESI middleware implementation for Rack with (limited) support for include, remove and comment.
+Rack-ESI is a Nokogiri based ESI middleware implementation for Rack with support for include tags, all other ESI namespaced nodes are just removed.

+To make this gem work you must define the (xmlns:esi)[http://www.edge-delivery.org/esi/1.0] namespace in your text/html response.

+Note: This gem should only be used in development.
+For production use setup varnish or any other ESI enabled server.

 ## Features

+ * threaded (in case we have slow IOs)
- * path blacklisting (:skip => nil, expects Regexp)
+ * PATH_INFO blacklisting (:skip => nil, should respond to ===)
- * type whitelisting (:only => /^text\/(?:x|ht)ml/)
- * recursion limit (:depth => 5)
- * include limits (:includes => 32)
- * support for &lt;include&gt; alt and noerror attributes
+ * support for esi|include[alt] and esi|include[noerror] fallbacks

-_It's for development purpose..._
+## Dependencies

+ * Nokogiri
+ * Rack

-## Installation
+## Setup

+### w/o Gemfile

-    gem install rack-esi
+    $ gem install rack-esi

-## Rails Setup (environment.rb)
+### w/ Gemfile

+	gem 'rack-esi'

+### rackup

+	use Rack::ESI, options || {}
+	run Application.new

+### Rails: environment.rb

-    config.gem 'rack-esi'
+    config.gem 'rack-esi' # for setups w/o Gemfile
-    require 'rack-esi'
-    config.middleware.insert_before config.middleware.first, Rack::ESI
+    config.middleware.use Rack::ESI, options || {}

+## Options

+ * poolsize: 4
+   Number of worker threads.
+A value of 1 disables threading model.
+ * skip: nil
+   This should be an object which responds to #===(PATH_INFO).
+ * parser: Nokogiri::XML::Document
+   You can change this to Nokogiri::HTML::Document, but you should change the serializer, too (see below).
+ * serializer: :to_xhtml
+   The serializer value specifies the method name which is send to the object created by the parser#parse.

 ## TODO

  * write documentation
  * write more tests
  * support more ESI elements
- * switch to Nokogiri::XML::SAX::Document?

-## Dependencies

- * Nokogiri
- * Rack

 ## Note on Patches/Pull Requests

  * Fork the project.
  * Make your feature addition or bug fix.
  * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
  * Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
  * Send me a pull request.
-Bonus points for topic branches.

 ## Thanks